NTSB reports on $258K grounding of towboat Tom Frazier

 NTSB reports on $258K grounding of towboat Tom FrazierWritten by Nick Blenkey

 On February 10, at 1830, the tow approached Portsmouth, Ohio, in darkness.
-Upbound vessels had to transit through two bridges connecting Portsmouth and Greenup County, Kentucky, coming out of the 90° bend in the Ohio River near Portsmouth: the Carl D. Perkins Bridge at mile 356.8 and the U.S. Grant Highway Bridge at mile 355.5.
+Upbound vessels had to transit through two bridges connecting Portsmouth and Greenup County, Ky., coming out of the 90° bend in the Ohio River near Portsmouth: the Carl D. Perkins Bridge at Mile 356.8 and the U.S. Grant Highway Bridge at Mile 355.5.

 According to the U.S. Army Corps of Engineers, this location was a common area for upbound vessels to move over to avoid downbound vessels, which have the right-of-way and must line up to navigate the two bridges.
 About 0.5 miles upriver from the U.S. Grant Bridge, jetties, made of stone, extended out about 55 feet (at datum) from the right descending bank of the river.
 The jetties, co-located with a boat ramp, protected marinas near the bridge from current and flotsam and were charted.
 When the Tom Frazier tow passed through the two bridges, the river level was 19.2 feet (at the Portsmouth gage), and the jetties were submerged.